8 Hill Forts Of Rajasthan | Best Rajasthan Hill Forts to Visit 2026

 4. Jaisalmer Fort: Also known as ‘Golden Fort’, the Jaisalmer Fort dates back to 1156 AD and is named after its founder, Rawal Jaisal.
 Making for one of the world’s largest fortifications, Jaisalmer Fort features 4 gigantic gateways, 99 bastions, huge havelis, and charming Jain temples.

-2. Which is the oldest hill fort in Rajasthan?
+2. Which is the first oldest fort in Rajasthan?

 3. Which is the largest hill fort in Rajasthan?